Free and funded childcare and early education for three and four year olds

 In two-parent households, both parents must meet the requirements relating to employment and earnings but only one parent needs to meet the residence requirement.

-You may be eligible if you, or your partner, are on maternity, paternity or adoption leave.
+You may be eligible if you, or your partner:

-The 30 hours free childcare is for working families in England with 3 and 4-year-old children.
+The 30 hours of childcare is for working families in England with 3 and 4-year-old children.
 Your child will receive:

 You will need to have your eligibility checked via an application process.
 Read the step to step guide on how to apply.

-Parents share their stories of how 30 hours helped bring families closer together.
-Hear more from other families who have benefited from 30 hours below:
+Hear from families who have benefited from 30 hours below: